zichenzhang04/zichenzhang04.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: University of Michigan Computer Science
+  - name: University of Michigan CS
     url: https://cse.engin.umich.edu/

 # Short bio (displayed in user profile at end of posts)